 Nothing ruins a romantic vineyard picnic in the Willamette Wine Valley faster than an aggressive swarm of Yellow Jackets now common in late summer and fall.
 Well, that and finding out when you get to the vineyard, that you should have called ahead to make sure they allow picnics.
 Oops.

-Regional quirks in wine countries etiquette can vary wildly around the world.
+Regional quirks in wine countries’ etiquette can vary around the world.
 Take tasting fees for example.
 In Haro, Spain a Bodegas Muga winery tour plus tasting is 10€.
 While in Napa a seated portfolio tasting at Duckhorn runs $35.
 Wine tasting in Piedmont, Italy where Barolo is king?
 Surprisingly there are not many tasting fees.
-However here, it’s considered rude not to buy a bottle of wine, or two.
+However, in Italy, it’s considered rude not to at least buy a bottle of wine, or two.

 These variations make it hard to know what to expect when visiting a new wine region or going wine tasting for the first time.
-In an attempt to answer common questions about wine tasting etiquette specific to Oregon, ALOR turned to the experts.
+In an attempt to answer common questions about wine tasting etiquette in America I interviewed the experts, wine tour guides who have made wine tasting their living.

 - Fred Gunton, Owner A Nose For Wine Tours